veazur/Veazur-Dash/README.md

 `PTERO` This is your pterodactyl panel API key/token it should always start with ptla.

 `SESSION_SECRET` You can leave it as it is or you can configure it for a more secure secret key.

+`PORT` Change the port to your choosing the default port is 3000